Nathalie Hyde-Clarke (PhD), Head of the Department of Culture and Media, Arcada UAS

-We were using a political cartoon by Martin Rowson from The Guardian (23 September 2019) for our class exercise.
+We were using a political cartoon (External link) by Martin Rowson from The Guardian (23 September 2019) for our class exercise.
 It contains four frames.
 Each one represents a different scenario.
 Each has the word ‘stranded’.

 It takes its initial point of reference from the Thomas Cook saga: one of the oldest travel agencies who declared bankruptcy on Monday 23 September ‘stranding’ approximately 600 000 people in holiday destinations around the world (Buyck 2019).
 While the idea of being stuck in an exotic destination may sound appealing at first, the realities that those affected have faced and now share on social media shows a very different picture.
-The result has been what British newspapers have referred to as the largest repatriation effort in peacetime (for examples see The Sun, The Business Times, The Telegraph and the British Government new site gov.uk).
+The result has been what British newspapers have referred to as the largest repatriation effort in peacetime (for examples see The Sun, The Business Times, The Telegraph and the British Government news site gov.uk).

 The second frame refers to the Labour Party meeting in Brighton, where the Brexit Remain or Leave debate dominated all other discussions.
 As many of the readers know, in June 2016, the British voted to leave the EU.
 This process has been marred from the start as it was a small majority (51.9%), the government did not have a clear of action, and over the past three years has demonstrated an inability to reach some consensus as to how it should be done.
 It is becoming what strategists refer to as a no-win scenario.
 In the meantime, more than 4.2 million people on both sides of the ocean remain uncertain as to what their future holds.

 The third refers to the prorogation of the British parliament – deemed unlawful on 24 September 2019, but still contested on the Monday the cartoon appeared.
 For months, the British House of Commons had been depicted as being in turmoil and ‘at odds’ with each other over the Brexit deal.
-This has often resulted in finger pointing and accusations between Ministers of Parliament, all who hold other responsible for the lack of progress.
+This has often resulted in finger pointing and accusations between Ministers of Parliament, all hold others responsible for the lack of progress.
 It is for this reason that the frame includes references to ‘scum’ and other derogatory terms in addition to ‘stranded’.